kalyanizzz/kalyanizzz/README.md

 # Hi, I'm Kalyani Zope

-I'm a data analyst currently pursuing my Master's in Data Analytics at San José State University.
+I am a data enthusiast, currently pursuing an MS in Data Intelligence at San José State University.
 I am passionate about exploring patterns, solving problems, and generating insights from data.

 As I continue to grow, I'm actively expanding my knowledge in data science, learning to build better models, ask smarter questions, and work with tools that bring value to decision-making.
 My work spans data visualization, statistical analysis, machine learning, and scalable cloud-based systems.